deathworlders/online/content/book/deathworlders/chapter-37-grounded.md

 Marty had to admit he had a point and she wasn’t helping matters by getting frustrated with him.
 After all, she was frustrated *for* him.

-“Okay... fine.”
+“Okay...fine.”
 She turned the huge sigh she used to clear her head into a yawn and picked up the tablet with which they were browsing vacation options.
 “So what do we want to do?”

 The yawn wasn’t entirely forced, either---It was getting late in the day and they were expecting Baseball to drop by and help with the planning, but as usual, Adam couldn’t wait.